MCStreetguy/docker-php-builder/README.md

 We provide three different tag naming schemes for this image:

-- `latest`: Built upon the latest alpine image and for the latest supported PHP version
+- `latest`: Built upon the latest Alpine image and for it's latest supported PHP version
-- `7.x`: Built upon the corresponding alpine image for and with the given PHP version
+- `7.x`: Built for the given PHP version upon the newest compatible Alpine image
-- `7.x-alpine3.x`: Built upon the given alpine image version and for the given PHP version
+- `7.x-alpine3.x`: Built upon the given Alpine image version for the given PHP version

 These naming schemes yield the following tag names: